Crawfish Etouffee

 When the veggies are soft, pour in the reserved crawfish fat and the stock and bring to a boil before lowering the heat.
 Cook for about 10 minutes, or until the mixture has thickened.

 Next, add those crawfish tails, and lower the heat.
-Season with salt and pepper, too, and simmer for an additional 5-10 minutes tops.
+Season with salt and pepper to taste, and simmer for an additional 5-10 minutes tops.

 Don’t cook them too long or the crawfish tails will be overcooked.